-- SS 8.
-Develop and implement risk-reduction programs to prevent or mitigate the loss of life, property and resources associated with emergencies and other disasters within the community. - SS 9.
+- SS 9.
 Strengthen individual, family, employee, school and community capability to facilitate effective emergency preparedness, mitigation, response and recovery. - SS 10.
 Leverage state, business, volunteer and community partnerships to enhance preparedness, response and recovery to disasters. - SS 11.
-Enhance continuity of operations planning and training to ensure capability and continuity of essential government services in the event of an emergency.

-- SS 12.
+Enhance continuity of operations planning and training to ensure capability and continuity of essential government services in the event of an emergency. - SS 12.
 Ensure coordinated post-incident human services and recovery assistance including case management, emergency housing, behavioral health and family reunification. - SS 13.
 Develop and implement a comprehensive action plan to strengthen physical security, associated security policies, and the training and education of staff to ensure county facilities and parks are safe for employees and visitors.